PrefectHQ/prefect/docs/index.md

 **Frequently asked questions**

 Prefect 2.0 represents a fundamentally new way of building and orchestrating dataflows.
-You can find responses to common questions by reading our [FAQ](faq.md).
+You can find responses to common questions by reading our [FAQ](faq.md) and checking out the [Prefect Discourse](https://discourse.prefect.io/).

 **API reference**